-Probable Cause Corrective Action The Cordless Handset's battery is dead. ■ Charge the Cordless Handset battery.
-The Cordless Handset is out of range or not registered. ■ If LocateHS does not appear on the Deskset Idle screen, then the Cordless Handset is not registered.
-Register the handset at the Deskset.
-Press MENU -> 2 -> 6 -> 1 -> Register.
-You deregistered the Deregister the Cordless Handset on the Deskset.
-Cordless Handset on the handset, but the Deskset still indicates it is registered.
+Probable Cause Corrective Action The Cordless Handset's battery is dead.
+Charge the Cordless Handset battery.
+The Cordless Handset is out of range or not registered.
+If LocateHS does not appear on the Deskset Idle screen, then the Cordless Handset is not registered.
+Register the Handset at the Deskset.
+Press MENU -&gt; 2 -&gt; 6 -&gt; 1 -&gt; Register .
+You deregistered the Cordless Handset on the Handset, but the Deskset still indicates it is registered.
+Deregister the Cordless Handset on the Deskset.
 On the Deskset, press MENU -> 2 -> 6 .
-If the handset is registered, the screen indicates 1.
+If the Handset is registered, the screen indicates 1.
 Handset (Registered) .
-Press 1 -> DeReg to deregister the handset.
+Press 1 -> DeReg to deregister the Handset.